 Behaviorprise College was founded and incorporated in Canada on the 1st of January 2020 based on a desire to create and deliver practical education to students and ensure that they are ready for the work place a day after graduation.
-Behaviorprise College is authorized to operate in Ontario Canada under the authority of the Private Career College Act, 2005 and the Ontario Regulation 415/06.
+Behaviorprise College is registered as a private career college under the Private Career Colleges Act, 2005

 Behaviorprise College is the sister organization of Behaviorprise Consulting Inc which is a behavioral services company providing services to various families and transfer payment agencies within Ontario.
 For over 12 years, Behaviorprise Consulting Inc has been a leader in providing non-vocational trainings to developmental service workers and personal support workers.
 The experience from our training activities forms the basis of creating a private career college and our unique programs as approved by the Superintendent of Private Career Colleges (PCC).